yashforreal/BuyAndSellStocks/README.md

-# cp-lc-121
+# BuyAndSellStocks
-Best Time to Buy and Sell Stock
+This solution uses a two pointer approach to solve the leetcode problem "Buy and Sell Stocks"